 ANTH:1101 Cultural Anthropology3 s.h.

 Comparative study of culture, social organization.
-GE: Social Sciences; Values, Society, and Diversity.
+GE: Social Sciences; Values and Culture.
 Same as IS:1101.

 ANTH:1201 World Archaeology3 s.h.

 Data, theories of evolution of human cultures from end of Pleistocene to emergence of complex societies; emphasis on prehistoric cultural information from world areas from which relatively complete sequences are available.
 GE: Historical Perspectives.

 ANTH:1301 Human Origins3 s.h.

 Processes, products of human evolution from perspectives of heredity and genetics, evolutionary theory, human biological characteristics, fossil record, artifactual evidence, biocultural behaviors.
 GE: Natural Sciences without Lab.

 ANTH:1310 Human Genetics in the Twenty-First Century3 s.h.

 Organization and inheritance of human genes and genomes; genetic basis of simple and complex traits; genetic aspects of cancer; paleogenomics and tracing human migrations with DNA.
 GE: Natural Sciences without Lab.
 Same as BIOL:1311.